 We know it can often be an intimidating and overwhelming arena to enter, especially for those from non-traditional backgrounds.
 We don’t want you to feel alone.

-This is a mentorship scheme specifically aimed at women who are starting out as professional journalists, who are considering dropping out of the industry, or who feel like they need more direction.
+This is a mentorship scheme specifically aimed at women and non-binary journalists in the UK who are starting out professionally, who are considering dropping out of the industry, or who feel like they need more direction.

-It’s available to any woman in the first five years of their career, but we do particularly encourage those in insecure work and who come from communities currently underrepresented in journalism—whether that be in terms of race, class, gender identity, mental health, sexuality, neurodiversity or disability.
+Mentees must be journalists who identify as women or non-binary and who are in the first five years of their career, but we particularly encourage those in insecure or freelance work and those who come from communities currently underrepresented in journalism—whether that be in terms of race, class, gender identity, mental health, sexuality, neurodiversity or disability.

 We intend this mentorship scheme to be different from just career development advice, though we can offer that.

 Your mentor will be someone you can come to for advice on stress, office politics, difficult relationships and how to boost your confidence and maintain your drive.
 Everything between you and your mentor is confidential.